Attorney General (Medicaid Audits)

-Our attorneys have decades of experience dealing with federal investigations and prosecutions.
+Our attorneys are highly experienced in dealing with federal investigations and prosecutions.
 If you need guidance on compliance with federal regulations, we can help.
 If you are being investigated by the federal government, our experienced attorneys will join your side of the fight and see to it that you face as few negative consequences as possible.

 Several of our attorneys have years of experience as federal prosecutors with the Department of Justice.
 After gaining priceless experience, they dedicated the remainder of their careers to defending clients targeted by the very system they were once a part of.
 Due to their experiences, we have the ability to view your case from the opposing party’s perspective–– this helps us craft a defense strategy that exploits the inherent weaknesses in the government’s approach.

 Many of our clients have been surprised when the outcome of their case resulted in no civil or criminal liability.
 Federal investigations are no joke–– millions of dollars, loss of eligibility for government programs, and even your personal liberty and freedom could be at stake.
 We have successfully resolved a multitude of cases involving the Department of Justice and many other federal agencies.

 We know from personal experience the potentially devastating effects that a federal investigation can have on you, your family, and your company.
 We are completely dedicated to minimizing the disruption to your company’s operations,your personal livelihood and peace of mind, and so that your case can be resolved as quickly and as cost-effectively as possible.

 Free Consultation With Effective Medicaid Audit Defense Lawyers